Draft Finance Bill 2017-2018

 HMRC plans to fund additional staff to enforce this change and says it will work closely with the Environment Agency to share information about illegal sites.

-Finally, another planned Landfill Tax measure from the Summer Finance Bill has been rolled over into the Winter Draft Finance Bill 2017 to 2018.
+Finally, another planned Landfill Tax measure from the Summer Finance Bill has been rolled over into the Finance Bill 2017-18.
 The ‘taxable disposal’ for Landfill Tax purposes will be redefined so that any material disposed of at a landfill site will be taxable unless expressly exempt.
 Both changes will come into force on 1 April 2018.

 Employers will need to understand the implications of this change to the tax treatment of termination payments.
 This will be particularly true if they have internationally mobile staff or are considering employment terminations on or after 6 April 2018.

 To support HMRC’s ongoing efforts “to tackle disguised remuneration tax avoidance schemes” two new provisions have been published.
 The first extends the existing rules to close companies.
 The second introduces a new reporting requirement in relation to loans.
 There will also be a settlement opportunity for affected taxpayers.